What is a Breast Implant Replacement?

 Signs that breast prosthesis replacement may be necessary include noticeable changes in the look or feel of the breasts, such as hard breasts, chest pain, changes in size or shape, or asymmetry.
 If you notice any of these signs, it is recommended that you consult your plastic surgeon for an evaluation.

 As with any surgical procedure, breast implant replacement involves certain risks and possible complications.
-These may include infection, bleeding, reaction to anesthesia, changes in breast sensation, implant-related complications such as rupture or capsular contracture, and the need for further surgery.
+These may include infection, bleeding, reaction to anaesthesia, changes in breast sensation, implant-related complications such as rupture or capsular contracture, and the need for further surgery.
 It’s important to discuss these risks with your surgeon before the procedure.

-Your journey in 3 steps
+Your Journey in 3 Steps

 - Consultation